Real Cardiff

 dump, is a Finch commission which recycles itself as it goes.
 The

-structure is visible from the road alongside the Rumney River.
-He
+structure is just about visible from the road alongside the Rumney

-the new John Lewis store as part of St David's 2 in the centre of
+L'Alliance is situated outside the new John Lewis store in the center

 Biography - in one